Dhara159/Inkredo/README.md

 ### TODO:

-1) Employee company listing
-2) Join / Leave company
-3) Make webapp responsinve and accessible
+1) Make webapp responsinve and accessible
+2) Write code in container pattern

 ### Join company button will be only displayed if user is logged in
+### There might seem some issue with the behaviour with the web-app, but it's just because of the way I have mocked the response of API.
+In the normal flow, It would work fine.
+Giving a try to change the method was an option but It was little time-consuming.